Why irregular periods should not be ignored at any age

 “It’s best to tell your physician all of your health issues and family health issues to determine if the pill is the right method to manage your PCOS,” says Dr. Jones.

-Talk to your doctor about the potential side effects of oral contraceptives, and remember, the pill does not protect against sexually transmitted diseases.
+Talk to your doctor about the potential side effects of oral contraceptives, and remember, the pill does not protect against sexually transmitted infections.

 Related Posts